 Where the Talent Went: Meta, Thinking Machines, and Beyond

-At least 11 former xAI employees have joined Meta, and at least 7 have defected to Mira Murati’s Thinking Machines Lab1, according to the same TechCrunch report.
+At least 11 former xAI employees have joined Meta, at least 7 have defected to Mira Murati’s Thinking Machines Lab, and Anthropic has hired at least two1, according to the same TechCrunch report.
 AutoGPT’s coverage3 suggests the departures include co-founders and team leads across Grok coding systems, world models, and voice features, though that outlet carries lower confidence.
 What is clear is that competitors are not merely hiring individual contributors; they are acquiring institutional knowledge of xAI’s training stack, data pipelines, and model architecture decisions.

 Why They’re Leaving: Deadlines, Culture, and Liquidity